acherry125/truth/README.md

 Found in api/server.js

-At this point, a thing wrapper on the Bungie API.
+At this point, a thin wrapper on the Bungie API.

 ### Endpoints:
 /api/d1/user/{:platformId}/{:username}/